2015 World Series: Back to the Future prediction

 In the 1989 film Back to the Future Part II, the Chicago Cubs are depicted as the 2015 World Series champions, defeating a fictional American League team from Miami, whose mascot is an alligator, in a five-game sweep ending on or before October 21.
 Screenwriter Bob Gale, who co-wrote the script of Back to the Future Part II, originally intended it as a joke, saying "Being a baseball fan, I thought, 'OK, let's come up with one of the most unlikely scenarios we can think of, referencing both the Cubs' long championship drought (at the time, having most recently won the 1908 World Series) and the lack (at the time) of any major-league franchise in Florida.
 He also explained that the October 21 prediction was based on the postseason structure at the time of writing (prior to Division Series or Wild Card Series), and thus could have been accurate.

-In the actual 2015 postseason, the Cubs advanced to the National League Championship Series (NLCS), but were eliminated in four games by the New York Mets.
+In the actual 2015 postseason, the Cubs advanced to the National League Championship Series (NLCS), but were swept in four games by the New York Mets.
 The final game of that series took place on October 21, the same date as the fictional events in the film.
 One year later, however, the Cubs did win the World Series, beating the Cleveland Indians in seven games.